yaml/yaml-spec/spec/spec.md

 ### #.
 Literal Style

 The _literal style_ is denoted by the _"**`|`**" indicator_.
-It is the simplest, most restricted, and most readable [scalar style].
+It is the simplest, most restricted and most readable [scalar style].

 ```
 [#] c-l+literal(n) ::=